 Using this feature, users are able to reset / change a forgotten Active Directory password without involving the IT support help desk.
 As with the other password features in Foldr, it requires LDAPS to be enabled on the domain controllers and the LDAP Server in Foldr Settings must be prefixed appropriately using ldaps://

 If a user forgets their Active Directory password, with the feature enabled they can click a ‘forgotten password’ link on the web app sign in screen.
-They will be shown a captcha and after passing this they must select a pre-defined method to receive a reset code.
+They will be shown a captcha and after passing this they must select a pre-defined method to receive a verification reset code.
 Once the code is received by the user, they can reset their password.

 The Foldr administrator must enable and configure the notification channels as required.